plone/documentation/docs/install/containers/index.md

 ---
 myst:
   html_meta:
-    "description": "Using Plone 6 with containers"
+    "description": "Using Plone with containers"
-    "property=og:description": "Using Plone 6 with containers"
+    "property=og:description": "Using Plone with containers"
     "property=og:title": "Containers"
-    "keywords": "Plone 6, install, installation, Docker, containers"
+    "keywords": "Plone, install, installation, Docker, containers"
 ---

 (install-containers-label)=

 # Containers

-The Plone 6 images have all the system requirements, prerequisites, and Plone 6 already installed, except those requirements needed for running the container engine itself.
+The Plone images have all the system requirements, prerequisites, and Plone already installed, except those requirements needed for running the container engine itself.

-Using containers is the easiest way to deploy Plone 6.
+Using containers is the easiest way to deploy Plone.
 You may also use containers when {doc}`creating a Plone project </install/create-project-cookieplone>`.

-The Plone 6 container images are compliant with the [Open Container Initiative (OCI)](https://opencontainers.org/).
+The Plone container images are compliant with the [Open Container Initiative (OCI)](https://opencontainers.org/).
-They should work with any OCI-compliant container engine for developing, managing, and running Plone 6 images.
+They should work with any OCI-compliant container engine for developing, managing, and running Plone images.
 Two popular options include [podman](https://podman.io/) and [Docker](https://www.docker.com/products/docker-desktop/).

 The community provides official images that could be used for standalone Plone installations.